Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 ---

+## Task 7: Array

+- 7.a Create arrays of the following type and assign it at least 3 different values:
+  - Integer array
+  - String array
+  - boolean array

+- 7.b Write a function that takes in an array of strings as parameter and prints each string.

+- 7.c Write a function that receives an integer array as a parameter and returns the sum of all elements in the array.

+- 7.d Write a function that receives an integer array as a parameter and returns the average value.

+- 7.e Consider how you could write a function that takes in an integer array as a parameter and returns the array sorted from lowest to highest value.

 # Other exercises (optional)
 If you got stuck or if you finished the above, following are 3 links to exercises, where there is something for all levels.